This is the multi-page printable view of this section. Click here to print.

 Service Overview

-Secrets Manager is a service that encrypts customers’ sensitive information as Secrets (secure information) and stores and manages it safely.
-It removes hardcoding of important information in application source code, and allows you to call and retrieve Secrets stored safely in a Key-Value format.
-Secrets are encrypted with user-managed keys in conjunction with Key Management Service and stored securely.
+Secrets Manager is a service that encrypts customers’ sensitive information as Secrets (secure data) and stores and manages it safely.
+Remove hard-coded sensitive information from the application source code and retrieve it by invoking Secrets stored securely in a Key-Value format.
+A secret is encrypted with a user‑managed key in conjunction with the Key Management Service and stored securely.

 Service Architecture Diagram